pokepark/PokemonBotBridge/README.md

 # Bot installation

-For each bot under the bridge create a subfolder and set up that bot in the subfolder as their README says, except for the steps with the Telegram BotFather, the `CONFIG_HASH`'s SHA512 value and the webhook!
+For each bot under the bridge create a subfolder and set up that bot in the subfolder as their README says, except for the steps with the Telegram BotFather, the `APIKEY_HASH`'s SHA512 value and the webhook!
 Skip those part when setting up the bots itself!

 Due to technical limitations and also for usability reasons please keep the names of the subfolders for each bot as short as possible.
 If the foldername exceeds a length of 8 characters, a hint will be logged in the logfile of the respective bot and no response will be given until the length issue is fixed!